 Robots may be designed and built by individual or teams.
-The robot must function as an autonomous vehicle able to navigate a small obstacle course.
+The robot must function as an autonomous vehicle able to navigate a small obstacle course, except for the 11 and under age bracket who can use remote control.
 A successful run is one where the vehicle navigates from a starting line around 4 waypoints to a finish line within 5 minutes.Bonus points may be awarded if bots can complete special tasks during the run.
 Contestants can earn bonus points even if they are unable to complete the run during the time limit.

 Rules and Course Design

 - Bots can be no larger than 24 in. x 24 in. x 24 in.
 Since bots will not be in contact with other contestants, weight is not restricted.Robots that cannot meet the size limitation during the check-in period will not be allowed to participate due to limited venue space.